Discovery Programme Foundation Awards

 1. Outline application: You'll need to submit an outline application which the Discovery Research Committee will use to decide whether to invite you to submit a full application to a subsequent meeting.
 You should contact the office at least two months before the submission deadline to discuss the process and to open an online application form.

-3. Interview: You'll be invited to an interview with an Expert Review Panel who will make funding recommendations to the Discovery Research Committee.
+2. Full application: If you're invited to submit a full application, you can do so straightaway or wait until the next funding call.
+You'll be invited to an interview with an Expert Review Panel who will make funding recommendations to the Discovery Research Committee.

 Timelines

-Outline Application Deadline Committee Review
+Outline Application Deadline Committee Shortlisting

 26 September 2024 November 2024